realm/realm-dotnet/README.md

 Select x86 in solution platform click the green run arrow
 A console window will show, and run the unit tests.
-If VS stops at a breakpoit that accidentially has been left over, just press Continue ot go on.
+If VS stops at a breakpoit that accidentially has been left over, just press Continue to go on.
 Test names are printed as they are executed.
 Eventually the message Tests run: nnn. passed : nnn is shown.
 Make sure that all test listed in Errors and Failures are tests known to fail (due to core bugs or know binding bugs)